Curton/GoMatchingKernel/README.md

 * insertCheckedOrder(): Inserts an order into the order book after checking for validity.
 * clearBucket(): Clears a price level in the order book.
 * matchingOrder(): Matches incoming orders with the orders in the order book.
-* restoreKernel(): Restores an instance of the order matching system from a snapshot.
+* restoreKernel(): Restores an instance of the order matching engine from a snapshot.

 ## Usage
-This codebase is intended to be used as a library in a trading system.
+This codebase is intended to be used as a library in a trading engine.
 To use it, you would need to import it into your project and create a new instance of the kernel.
 You can then use the methods provided by the kernel to interact with the order book.
 ```go